yaoshixin007/MCW-Containers-and-DevOps/WDS/Whiteboard design session student guide - Containers and DevOps.md

 ## Abstract and learning objectives

 This whiteboard design session is designed to help attendees understand the choices related to building and deploying containerized applications in Azure, critical decisions around this and other aspects of the solution including ways to lift-and-shift parts of the application to reduce applications changes.

--   Creating the following Azure resources:

-    -   Azure Container Registry

-    -   Azure Kubernetes Service (AKS)

--   Setting up an environment to do the following:
+In addition,

-    -   Build Docker images
+-	Create and run a Docker Application

-    -   Connect to Azure Container Registry

-    -   Connect to an Azure Kubernetes Service (AKS) cluster
+-	Deploy to the Azure Container Service (AKS)

--   Perform the following actions:

-    -   Building Docker images locally and pushing them to Azure Container Registry

-    -   Deploying containers to a Kubernetes cluster

-    -   Load balancing containers with and without Azure Load Balancer

-    -   Working with service discovery
+-	Implement load balancing and service discovery

-    -   Performing rolling upgrades for services with zero downtime

-    -   Scaling services
+-	Scale the application and test availability

 ## Step 1: Review the customer case study